sahiba0915/UiPlugIn_CL/comments.md

 - Slider.
 - Snackbar.

-### Changes
+### Changes:
--Fixed all links.
+- Fixed all links.

 ### Note:
--Please refer to the tempdev branch for the new components added.
+- Please refer to the tempdev branch for the new components added.